Where to Turn for Mental Health

 It's normal to feel stressed or anxious now and then.
 But it's time to call for help

-if emotional issues last for a long time and interfere with your life, your job, or
+if emotional issues last for a long time.
+And if they interfere with your life, your

 With all the mental health resources and effective treatments available these days,